 Public transportation in South Korea is operating.

-Restaurants and bars in South Korea are open, under social distancing requirements.
+- Restaurants and cafes in South Korea are open, under social distancing requirements.

-Most non-essential businesses and attractions in South Korea are open, under social distancing regulations.
+- Non-essential businesses in South Korea are open, under social distancing regulations.

 Wearing face masks is required on public transportation and in enclosed public places.